Supported Environment

 Packages

-By default driver have an default list of builtin packages to build.
+By default, driver have a default list of builtin packages to build.

-If you want to turn off an package, run cmake .. -DPACKAGE_XX=OFF -DPACAGE_YY=OFF
+If you want to turn off a package, run cmake .. -DPACKAGE_XX=OFF -DPACAGE_YY=OFF

 CPU compatibility